sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/powerapps/improved-support-ticketing-admins.md

 [!include[banner](../../../includes/banner.md)]

-The new Business Application Platform Admin center includes a support ticketing experience that admins can use to easily contact a Microsoft support representative if they are blocked.
+The Business Application Platform Admin center includes a support ticketing experience that admins can use to contact a Microsoft support representative if they are blocked.

 **Note:** The Business Application Platform Admin center also includes the existing capabilities of the current PowerApps admin center, including the